warint/statcanR/README.md

-The goal of statcanR is to get all to get all Canadian statistics data (CANSIM tables,now identify by Product IDs (PID)) without any limitation and provided by the new Statistics Canada Web Data Service
+The goal of statcanR is to get all to get all Canadian statistics data (CANSIM tables,now identify by Product IDs (PID)) without any limitation and provided by the new Statistics Canada Web Data Service.

 ## Installation